embeddedinn/embeddedinn.github.io/_pages/about.md

 Some of my favorite pastimes include carpentry, tinkering with PCB design and building utility boards, python programming, tech evangelism at university levels, and learning.

+You can find a detailed list of my professional experiences on my [Curriculum Vitae page](/cv).

 Contact me : vysakhpillai [ at ] gmail [dot] com